Azure-Samples/active-directory-ios/README.md

 ### Step 3: Download the iOS Native Client Sample code

-* `$ git clone git@github.com:WindowsAzureADSamples/NativeClientCallWebAPISingleOrg-iOS-Dev.git`
+* `$ git clone git@github.com:AzureADSamples/NativeClientCallWebAPISingleOrg-iOS-Dev.git`

+### Step 4: Download ADAL for iOS and add it to your XCode Workspace

+#### Download the ADAL for iOS

+* `git clone git@github.com:MSOpenTech/azure-activedirectory-library-for-ios.git`

+#### Import the library in to your Workspace

+In XCode, right mouse click on your project directory and select "Add files to iOS Sample"...

+When you are prompted, select the directory where you cloned ADAL for iOS

+#### Add the libADALiOS.a to your Linked Frameworks and libraries

+Click the add button under "Linked Frameworks and Libraries" and add the library file from the imported frameworks.

+Build the project to make sure everything compiles correctly.

-### Step 4: Configure the settings.plist file with your Web API information
+### Step 5: Configure the settings.plist file with your Web API information

 Under "Supporting Files"you will find a settings.plist file.
 It contains the following information: